isomerpages/nlb-curiocity/_jurong/Jurong New Town.md

 Science Centre

 The Singapore Science Centre opened its doors to the public on 10 December 1977.
 Built at the cost of S$20 million, the it was set up to promote interest and learning in science and technology to students and the general public.
 This objective came at a time when Singapore was industrialising rapidly and going up the technology ladder was all-important.
-The centre was located off Jurong Town Hall Road near the eastern bank of Jurong Lake.
+The Centre was located off Jurong Town Hall Road near the eastern bank of Jurong Lake.
 Over the next decades, the Singapore Science Centre underwent several expansions.
 One major expansion was the opening of Omni-Theatre in 1987.
 This was followed by others including the opening of an observatory in 1989 and Snowcity in 2000.
 To mark its 30th anniversary in 2007, the Singapore Science Centre was renamed the Science Centre Singapore.

 Jurong Hill Park and Lookout Tower